TeamIngrid/ProjectMem/docs/guides/overview.md

 ## Work units

-Work units is an optional field for an event that appears whenever the item has work units enabled.
+Work units is an optional field for the record of an event that appears whenever the category has work units enabled.
 Work units field comes with three options: kilometers, miles or hours.
 Here is an example:

 ![](../../assets/images/guides/overview/category_select_work_units.png)

 ![](../../assets/images/guides/overview/work_units.png)

-Work units field comes handy when you are dealing with machinery that needs maintenance based on mileage rather than time passage.
-For example, a vehicle needs spark plugs replaced after certain amount of miles.
+The Work Units field is particularly useful when maintaining machinery that requires service based on usage metrics or based on mileage or kilometers rather than time passage.
+For example, a vehicle needs spark plugs replaced after a certain number of miles.

 ![](../../assets/images/guides/overview/example_sparkplugs.png)